navnathsatre/The_Sparks_Foundation_Project/README.md

 2. Use R or Python or perform this task.
 3. Data can be found at : https://bit.ly/3kXTdox

-## Task-3 : Exploratory Data Analysis - Retail
+## Task-3 : To Explore Business Analytics - Retail
 1. Perform ‘Exploratory Data Analysis’ on dataset ‘SampleSuperstore’
 2. As a business manager, try to find out the weak areas where you can work to make more profit.
 3. What all business problems you can derive by exploring the data?